AdaCore/RecordFlux/doc/user_guide/recordflux_ug/04-specification_language.rst

 =================

 ..
-TODO:: This may change, or at least should be clarified since it is not clear where the generic gets instandtiated
+TODO:: This may change, or at least should be clarified since it is not clear where the generic gets instantiated

 A session defines the dynamic behavior of a protocol using a finite state machine.
 The external interface of a session is defined by parameters.
-The initial and final state are defined by aspects.
+The first state that is defined is considered the initial state.
 The declaration part declares session global variables.
 The main part of a session definition comprises the state definitions.